andreimcristof/nodejsBaseApi/README.md

 # Item Service api
-This application is intended as a basic, skeleton node.js API that interacts with a Rethink Database on its endpoints.
+This application is intended as a basic, Node.js API that can serve as a skeleton for your requirements.
+It offers CRUD operations on a Rethink Database and does object model validation.

 ### Starting up